oicr-gsi/pinery/README.md

 # Pinery

 Pinery is a webservice that provides a LIMS abstraction layer.
+The main advantage of this is to avoid tightly coupling your other applications with a particular data source.
+This means that your downstream applications are not dependent on a specific LIMS' schema.
+You can write your applications once and they will be compatible with any data source that has a Pinery implementation.

 ## Build